Sessional/AloftModLoader/README.md

 - Create your thunderkit project (pipeline and manifest).
 Pipeline output (asset bundle locations) must output to `Aloft\Aloft_Data\StreamingAssets\amf` to be loaded automatically.

+See [creating a recipe](Documentation/CreatingARecipe.md) to explore how to add a recipe to the game.
+Or see [more in depth documentation for setting up a project.](Documentation/README.md)

 ## Creating your first recipe